Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 * US sensors and their details
 * Compass and accel details

 The main PCV mainly focuses on data gathering and drone control.
-Data gathered from the drone is written  onto the Sd card in batches
+Data gathered from the drone is written  onto the SD card in batches

 The data is gathered from the following sources: